 Diamond oil field is located in Blocks 01&02 Offshore Vietnam.
 Crude oil from Diamond Well Head Platform (WHP) is evacuated to FPSO via 20km - 10" subsea flexible pipeline.
 The lowest seabed temperature in the field is 22°C, while pour point temperature of this crude oil is very high (36°C) due to high parafin content (about 25% by weight).
-So studying to synthesize a copolymer use to reduce pour point temperature of this oil is very important.
+So studying to copolymerize a copolymer use to reduce pour point temperature of this oil is very important.
 The copolymer must have ability to reduce pour point temperature of the crude oil from 36°C to 21°C

-The synthesis process occurred via copolymerization of acrylate, methacrylate and vinyl acetate monomers using free radical polymerization method in Solvent 100 as a solvent.
-There are many factors which affect copolymerization reaction and therefore they will impact on the structure and performance of the said copolymer.
-One of the most important factor is a ratio of initiator to monomer in the reaction.
+The copolymer will be copolymerized from acrylate, methacrylate and vinyl acetate monomer.
+And there are many factors which impact on copolymerization reaction and therefore they will impact on the structure and performance of the said copolymer.
+One of the most important factor is the temperature of reactions.

-Therfore the aim of this research is to choose an appropriated ratio of initiator to produce a copolymer which can reduce pour point temperature of Diamond crude oil from 36° C to 21° C at dosage of 1.750ppmv
+Therfore the aim of this research is to choose an appropriated reaction temperature to produce a copolymer which can reduce pour point temperature of Diamond crude oil from 36°C to 21°C at dosage of 1.750ppmv